 The YaST Online Update YOU can equally be operated and called from the console.
+The according manual can be found in chapter ?? on page ??.
 As administrator, tt is easy to create a weekly cron job which keeps the system always up to date with YOU.